Lost and Found

 - Patrol neighboring streets.

-- Contact Animal Control daily by phone and visit the shelter at least every 3 days.
+- Contact Animal control and provide the information for a lost report, and visit the shelter at least every other day.
 Check our Lost Pets.
-Fill out a Lost & Found report and include a photo.

 - Check the local papers for found animal ads.